Crude Oil prices to trade lower: Angel Commodities

 Outlook

-We expect oil prices to trade lower today continuing its weakness from the previous trading session while profit booking at higher levels will further exert downside pressure.
+We expect oil prices to trade lower today on profit booking at higher levels, besides, the rise in product inventories is also a cause of concern.

 For all commodities report, click here